Key Takeaways

 What is the minimum safe calorie intake?+

 1,200 calories per day for women and 1,500 for men are commonly cited minimums for meeting essential micronutrient needs without supplementation.
 Below these levels, vitamin and mineral deficiencies become likely without careful planning.
+These minimums represent absolute floors — most people need significantly more to preserve muscle and feel energetic.
+An intake this low should only be pursued short-term and ideally under dietitian guidance.

 Should I eat back exercise calories?+

 Activity multipliers in TDEE calculations already account for regular exercise.
 If you use the sedentary multiplier and track exercise separately, add a portion back.
 Most fitness trackers significantly overestimate calorie burn, so adding back only 50–75% of tracked exercise calories is advisable.
+The simplest approach: use the activity multiplier that matches your total lifestyle and do not track exercise calories separately.

 How does age affect calorie needs?+